 The intention of the pilot is to increase the speed, reliability and capacity of the 504 King Streetcar.

 HOW WILL THE KING STREET PILOT STUDY IMPACT THE FINANCIAL DISTRICT WHERE I WORK?

 King Street will no longer serve as a continuous east-west arterial route through the city, and is intended to serve local traffic only.

 There will be a vehicle “loop” within the Financial District, where vehicles will be able to travel continuously between University and Yonge.
 At those intersections, vehicles will be forced to make a right-turn.

 WHEN WILL THE PILOT STUDY ACTUALLY CHANGE KING STREET?

-The City of Toronto is planning to begin the Pilot Study installation on November 7th.
-Full installation will take one week.
+The City of Toronto is planning to begin installation of the Pilot Study on November 7.
+Full implementation is expected to be ready on November 12.

 For more information please visit: toronto.ca/kingstreetpilotstudy